 CDBG - If the CDBG allocation is increased the CDBG Administration would be increased because the administrative dollars are based upon 20% of the allocation.
-The remaining CDBG funding is distributed based upon the Prince William County Biannual Estimates for the 4th Quarter 2021 and the Weldon Cooper population estimates for both Manassas City and Manassas Park.
+The remaining CDBG funding is distributed based upon the Prince William County Biannual Estimates for the 4th Quarter 2023 and the population estimates for both Manassas City and Manassas Park.
 Each jurisdiction has funding for the Neighborhood Housing Rehabilitation Program and that program would be increased to reflect the increase in funds.

 HOME - If the HOME allocation is increased the HOME Administration would be increased because the administrative dollars are based upon 10% of the allocation.
-The remaining HOME funding is distributed based upon the Prince William County Biannual Population Estimates for the 4th Quarter 2021 and the Weldon Cooper population estimates for both Manassas City and Manassas Park.
+The remaining HOME funding is distributed based upon the Prince William County Biannual Population Estimates for the 4th Quarter 2023 and the population estimates for both Manassas City and Manassas Park.
 Each jurisdiction has funding for the First-Time Homebuyer Program (FTHB) and that program would be increased to reflect the increase in funds.

 ESG - If the ESG allocation is increased the ESG Administration would be increased because the administrative dollars are based upon 7.5% of the allocation.
-The remaining ESG funding is distributed based upon bed count with 60% allocated for Homeless Shelter Operations.
+The remaining ESG funding is distributed based upon bed count with 60% allocated for Homeless Shelter Operations, funding provided to support the federal Homeless Management Information System (HMIS) required to be used to report data on homeless population.
 The remaining balance would be obligated for Rapid Re-housing.